knoepdan/CyberSecRappi/specialTopics/Important tools/Metasploit.md

         - with this exploit (vsftpd) a shell is now open (other exploits will provide different feedback) and we can now run commands on this shell which are executed on iloveshells.vm.vuln.land

 (taken from video: https://www.youtube.com/watch?v=oBAC5UfalC8   )

+### Varia/Leftovers

+Heartbleed bug: metasploit is less reliable than "Heartleech" -> so dont use Metasploit for this